 A bi-weekly budget improves the check and balances that you keep on your spending habits.
 You get to review your performance after every two weeks.
 This enables you to better track if you’re staying within budget or if any adjustments need to be made.

-How to build a bi-weekly budget
+How to build a bi-weekly or semi-monthly budget template

 Bills always come first

-When creating your bi-weekly budget template, make sure to always put the bills first.
+When creating your bi-weekly budget or bill payment template, make sure to always put the bills first.
 The template should include all of the bills, the amounts due, and the due dates by which they have to be paid.
 Take extra care when adding in these details.
 You wouldn’t want to miss any bills as the late payment fees would only eat into your budget.

 A great way to check and double-check this is to take a look at your bank statements for the last few months.
 Highlight all bill payments and compare them with the ones you’ve already added to the template.